JrmyGosselin/swiss-sign-eval/README.md

 # Some of the difficulties I encountered

   * The gender selection part of the registration form behaves strangely when handled by Selenium.
-To make it work I had to perform some kind of dance to make it work.
+To make it work I had to perform some kind of dance.
 I can verbally explain it if needed.
   * Performing the test case requires a fresh email.
 However, most throwaway email solution actually defend themselves against automated users, to avoid being used by malicious bots.
 So, I had to try different ones, and ended up with a provider that offered an API (this is why you don't see the browser checking mails)
   * Sometimes, SwissID just doesn't recognizes the code I give.
 I don't know why, and I didn't have time to investigate.
 The code not being recognized is the main reason the solution is not reliable.